-When you understand the difference between linear and exponential growth, you can apply these concepts to line items within forecasts for the balance sheet, income statement, and cash flow statements.
+When you understand the difference between linear and exponential growth, you can apply these concepts to line items within forecasts for your business’s balance sheets, income statements, and cash flow statements.
 With this information, you can determine your company’s overall growth rate and the rate at which revenue increases for your small business.

-- Example 1 (plus two each year): 100, 102, 104, 106, 108
+- Example 1: (plus two each year) 100, 102, 104, 106, 108, 110, 112

-- Example 2 (plus five each year): 25, 30, 35, 40, 45
+- Example 2 (plus five each year) 25, 30, 35, 40, 45, 50, 55, 60, 65

 Exponential growth means that an item grows at the same rate over time periods.

-- Example 3 (10% growth each year): 100, 110, 121, 133.1, 146.4
+- Example 3 (10% growth each year) 100, 110, 121, 133.1, 146.4

-- Example 4 (30% growth each year): 100, 130, 169, 219.7, 285.6
+- Example 4 (30% growth each year) 100, 130, 169, 219.7, 285.6

 Study your business’s past results to identify which line items are exponential and which are linear, and project forward from there for more accurate forecasting of your company’s revenue and bottom line.